chaochen95/roLabelImg/README.rst

 Annotations are saved as XML files almost like PASCAL VOC format, the format used by `ImageNet <http://www.image-net.org/>`__.

-Now can get the original 4 points of the rotbox
+Now can get the original 4 points of the rotbox and read the label of previous image

 XML Format
 ------------------